hobson/pug-nlp/README.md

     git clone https://github.com/hobson/pug-nlp.git

-If your a user and not a developer, and have an up-to-date posix OS with the postgres, xml2, and xlst development packages installed, then just use `pip`.
+If you're a user and not a developer, and have an up-to-date posix OS with the postgres, xml2, and xlst development packages installed, then just use `pip`.

     pip install pug-nlp